pltod/hb-nodejs-2014/week1/task2/README.md

 # Task Summary

-* DONE on subscribe send email via mailer - DONE

-* DONE when user confirm subscription -> confirmed to true - DONE

-* notifier must send only to confirmed = true
+* 1. notifier must send only to confirmed = true

-* notifier must check for story or comment subscription
+* 2. notifier must check for story or comment subscription and if comment take parent story

-> find the parent story so it is also included in the mail

-* DONE scrapper to be changed so it saves type = comment in the articles.json - DONE
+* 3. make tokenize service with https://github.com/NaturalNode/natural

+> it will be used for comparing with title tokes and subscription tags

+> it will be used for statistic service

-* statistic service
+* 4. statistic service

 > last 10000